Area-specific supervision ‘De Zeven Blokken’ Smilde

 Improving surface water quality

-- The agricultural sector is participating in the project in order to maintain the range of crop protection products available.
-If we find that the proportion of crop protection products in the water is too high too often, the EUmay decide to ban certain products.
+• The agricultural sector participates in the project in order to maintain the range of crop-protection products available.
+If we find that the proportion of crop-protection products in the water is too high too often, the EU may decide to ban certain products.

-- At the end of March 2019, we organized an information meeting.
+• At the end of March 2019, we organised an information meeting.
 There, we shared the initial monitoring results with the farmers in the 'De Zeven Blokken' area.

-- We took new measurements in 2019.
-We are also sharing these measurement results with the farmers in the 'De Zeven Blokken' area.
+• We took new measurements in 2019.
+We also shared those measurement results with the farmers in the 'De Zeven Blokken' area.

-- We then spoke with farmers during company visits in 2020.
-They were given information about the use and application of crop protection products, which were found to be excessive during the project.
+• After that, we spoke with farmers during company visits in 2020.
+They were given information about the use and application of crop-protection products, which were found to be excessive during the project.

 We want this approach to work.
-Together with farmers, we will ensure that less and less crop protection products end up in surface water in the coming years.
+Together with farmers, we will ensure that fewer crop-protection products end up in surface water in the coming years.

 Why the agricultural area 'De Zeven Blokken'?

 At the start of the project, we chose the agricultural area known as ‘De Zeven Blokken’.
 This area has a simple water systemwith one inletand one outletfor surface water, which makes it easy to understand.
-The amount of crop protection products used in this area is comparable to the amounts used in other parts of ourmanagement area.
+The amount of crop-protection products that are used in this area is comparable to the amounts used in other parts of ourmanagement area.

-We measure both at the inlet and at the outlet during the same period.
-Does the measurement at the outlet show a higher amount of crop protection products in the surface water than at the inlet?
+We measure at the inlet and at the outlet during the same period.
+Does the measurement at the outlet show a higher amount of crop-protection products in the surface water than at the inlet?
 Then it is clear that the increase comes from the area in between.

-If for any reason you are unable to read the map'inletand outletsurface water' or if you have any questions about the map, please send an emailto info@noorderzijlvest.nl.
+If for you are unable to read the inletand outlet surface water' map for any reason or if you have any questions about the map, please send an email to info@noorderzijlvest.nl.

 Map: location of agricultural area ‘De Zeven Blokken’

-If for any reason you are unable to read the map 'location of agricultural area 'De Zeven Blokken' or if you have any questions about the map, please send an email toinfo@noorderzijlvest.nl.
+If you are unable to read the 'location of agricultural area 'De Zeven Blokken' map for any reason or if you have any questions about the map, please send an email to info@noorderzijlvest.nl.

-During the project, we are investigating which crop protection products are used in the agricultural area known as 'De Zeven Blokken' near Smilde.
+During the project, we study which crop-protection products are used in the agricultural area known as ‘De Zeven Blokken’ near Smilde.

 New sampling method